Plumbing company owner standing in his kitchen on a Saturday taking a work call while his family plays in the backyard through the window behind him

 The True Cost of the Weekend Call Problem

-This is what TQP calls the Vibration Tax: the attention and presence consumed by being the last line of defense between the business and voicemail.
+We call this the Vibration Tax: the attention and presence consumed by being the last line of defense between the business and voicemail.

 The Owner Treadmill This Creates

-Here is the pattern, almost universally consistent across plumbing owner-operators:
+Here's the pattern, almost universally consistent across plumbing owner-operators:

 Three Things That Fix the Weekend Call Problem